rakhil324/streamlineMVP/PROJECT_SUMMARY.md

-# Simplify Dashboard Frontend - Complete Implementation Summary
+# Streamline.ai Dashboard Frontend - Complete Implementation Summary

 ## 🎉 Project Overview

-Successfully recreated the Simplify Dashboard frontend based on your detailed specifications.
+Successfully recreated the Streamline.ai Dashboard frontend based on your detailed specifications.
 This is a complete, production-ready Next.js application with no backend requirements - all functionality is powered by mock data.

 ## ✅ What Was Built